Interested in Leanplum?

 A/B testing is a type of test in which users are separated into groups (variants) and each group is served a different content experience.
 The control group is served the default experience while the variant is served the alternate experience.
 The variant is then compared against the control with metrics/goals to establish the winner.

 There are many reasons why marketers might decide to run an A/B test.
-This form of testing is ideal in the early stages of a marketing campaign, when teams are still learning about the preferences of their target audiences.
+This form of testing is ideal in the early stages of a marketing campaign when teams are still learning about the preferences of their target audiences.
 But it’s also a great tactic to employ during ongoing campaigns.
-It can even be helpful in optimising longstanding communication touchpoints.
+It can even be helpful in optimizing longstanding communication touchpoints.

 The key benefit of A/B testing is that it enables you to see which of your options would provide the best results, in terms of engagement and conversions.
 By running an A/B test, you’ll quickly see which interactions work best for your customers.
 If you’ve segmented your buyers into distinct groups, you may also be able to spot differences in preferences between these.